- Boards & Commissions

 Southbound Daytime View of Enhanced M-5 Bridge

-Northbound Night View of Enhanced M-5 Bridge – The bridge will have decorative lighting elements for its signs, along the deck, and at the decorative abutments.
+Northbound Night View of Enhanced M-5 Bridge – The bridge will have decorative lighting elements for the wave panels, along the deck, and at the decorative abutments.